viktorpergjoka/spring-k8swatcher/README.md

 }

 ```
 This a valid example although it is not recommended because this Informer will watch in ALL namespaces for every Pod, every ConfigMap and every Service resources.
-So therefore it needs an user with all the permissions to watch on any namespace for any resource.
+It needs an user with all the permissions to watch on any namespace for any resource.

 The name of the method is not important, whereas the parameter definitions is important.
 The Parameter signature must be the following: